helightdev/dogs/docs/basics/serializables.md

 ## Restrictions
-To make your serializable classes work with the serialization system, you must follow a few restrictions (to read more about the restrictions, expand the region below).
+To make your serializable classes work with the serialization system, you must follow a few restrictions, some of them enforced by the code generator and some of them at runtime:

 ??? failure "No Class-Level Generics"
-    You cannot use generics on the class level.
-This is due to the fact that the generator generates a structure definition for your class, which erases all generic information which is not used in the fields of your class.
+    You cannot use generics on the **class level**.
+This is because the default structure generator generates a **static structure definition** for your class once, having dynamically changing field types would make this definition invalid.
+If you require generics **for custom containers**, you can implement a a **tree base converter** for this class.
-    **Generics on fields are allowed, though!**

 ??? failure "Don't use Records"
-    You cannot use records as field types.
-This is due to the fact that records can't be easily represented by the structure format and make the overall system more unnecessarily complex and possible generated model schemas obscure.
+    You cannot currently use records as field types, as the code generator does not support them.
+    I plan on adding support for them sometime in the future though.

 ??? failure "Types inside Field-Generics can't be nullable"
-    You cannot use generic field types with nullable type arguments, as the type tree does not store the nullability of the type arguments.
+    You **cannot use generic field types** with **nullable type arguments**, as the type tree does not store the nullability of the type arguments.
 If you require nullable items, consider using the `Optional<T>` type instead, which is a wrapper for nullable types.

     In practice, this means that you can't use `List<String?>` but you can use `List<Optional<String>>`.

-    **The root type of the field can be nullable!**
-    `List<String>?` is perfectly fine without any changes.
+    However, the **root type** of the field **can be nullable**: `List<String>?` is **perfectly fine** without any changes.

-??? success "All leaf types must be serializable"
+??? success "All types must be serializable"
     All fields of your serializable class must be **serializable recursively** themselves.
-    For sealed classes for example, this means that all possible subclasses must be serializable.
+    For sealed classes for example, this means that **all possible subclasses** must be serializable.
     This also means, that they need to be marked as `@serializable` if they don't have a custom converter registered.

-    See [Polymorphism](/polymorphism) for more information.
+    See [Polymorphism](/basics/polymorphism) for more information.

 ??? success "Parameters must either be formal or have a backing member with the same name"
-    All parameters of your constructor must either be formal parameters (this./super.) or have a backing member with the same name.
+    All parameters of your constructor must either be **formal parameters** (this./super.) or have a **backing member with the same name**.
 This class member can either be a field or a getter.

-??? abstract "Terminology: Leaf Type"
-    Objects which are possible terminal values of a type boundary are referred to as **leaf types**.
-    In practice, this refers to the `runtimeType` of the object in question.

-    If you have a field of type `Animal`, `Animal` is the type boundary and possible leaf types would be `Dog` or `Cat`.
-For DOGs, this would mean `Dog` and `Cat` need to be serializable.

 ## Modifications